Christy Zhou

 Welcome

-Before joining Clemson, Christy received her Ph.D. in Economics from the University of Maryland at College Park in 2016 and worked as a Postdoctoral Fellow at Resources for the Future (RFF) from 2016 and 2017.
+Before joining Clemson, Christy received her Ph.D. in Economics from the University of Maryland at College Park in 2016 and worked as a Postdoctoral Fellow at Resources for the Future (RFF) from 2016 to 2017.
 Christy grew up in Wuhan and graduated from the University of Virginia (UVa) at Charlottesville with a B.A. in Mathematics and Economics in 2010.

 Fields of Interest